MaryKay456/wawp-addon-member-directory/README.md

 ## Customizing the CSS

-Each element in the member directory and member profile has a unique CSS class inserted which can be customized in the CSS style sheet.
+Each element in the member directory and member profile has a unique CSS class inserted, which can be customized in the CSS style sheet.

 ### Member Directory IDs and Classes